-In fact, the actual value of the Lamb shift may be used to help solve the questions on the form factor and symmetry axis we started off with-very much in the same way as we used the actual value of the anomalous magnetic moment to infer the effective radius and velocity of the zbw charge.
+In the meanwhile, theorists could probably usefully focus on the actual value of the Lamb shift to help solve the questions on the form factor and symmetry axis of the zbw charge -very much in the same way as we used the actual value of the anomalous magnetic moment to infer the effective radius and velocity of the zbw charge.
 Indeed, it should be clear from this paper that the Lamb shift and the anomaly in the magnetic moment and radius of an electron are just two aspects of one and the same reality.

-Jean Louis Van Belle, 1 April 2020
+Jean Louis Van Belle, 2 April 2020